arho/example-voting-app/README.md

 Setup
 ---------
-1. Setup the Cluster with Terraform.
+1. Setup the Cluster and Redis Cache with Terraform.
-2. Use `az aks get-credentials` to get the credentials (AKS Only Ofcourse.)
+2. Use `az aks get-credentials` to get the credentials
 2. Use `kubectl config view --minify -o 'jsonpath={.clusters[0].cluster.server}'` to get Cluster Connection Details.
 3. Apply serviceaccount.yml
 4. Get information for the github-actions service account and add it as a secret for deployment phase.
+(Using `kubectl get secret github-actions-token`)
 5. Configure CloudFlare Secrets
 6. Configure Container Registry Secrets